- Degree Works

 Resolve registration holds immediately to prevent registration delays!

 - Please contact the appropriate office to resolve any holds you have.
+Students can see ALL holds on their Student Page, by selecting the “View Holds” option on GoldLink.
 Visit the Student Hold Resolution Information page.
 NOTE: Not all holds prevent registration.

 - Make sure to review and accept the Financial Responsibility Statement prior to registering for classes.